If there is one rule of public speaking, it is surely this: Be kind to your audience!

 That’s it!
 17 public speaking mistakes to avoid.
 Everyone makes mistakes.
 The fewer you can make with your speeches and presentations, the better.

-If you’ve got this far, you should definitely sign up for my new free webinar: How to become an outstanding public speaker even if you are not a natural performer (and without being overwhelmed by fear)
+If you’ve got this far, you should definitely sign up for my new free webinar: 5 Communication SuperSkills that will change your career if you use them (and stall your career if you don’t)